Maine: Agriculture

+Farms and farming constitute a large part of Maine's history, heritage, and culture.
+Family farms, homesteads, and backyard gardens are common features of the Maine landscape.

-Maine was a center of agriculture before it achieved statehood.
+Historically, Maine was a center of agriculture before it achieved statehood.
 Prior to colonization, Wabanaki nations farmed large crops of corn and other produce in southern Maine.

-The state is a major producer of potatoes.
-Until World War II, Maine was the number one potato producer in the nation.
-In 2022, Maine ranked ninth in producing the most potatoes in the nation.
-That same year, Maine potato growers shipped 21 million potatoes (equal to more than 530 truckloads) to processors in Washington state and as seed potatoes for Idaho farmers, after northwestern potato crops suffered from the hot, dry 2021 season.

-Maine is the number one U.S. producer of low-bush blueberries (Vaccinium angustifolium).
-Preliminary data from the USDA for 2012 also indicate Maine was the largest blueberry producer of the major blueberry producing states, with 91,100,000 lbs.
-This data includes both low (wild), and high-bush (cultivated) blueberries: Vaccinium corymbosum.

-In 2020, medicinal cannabis became the state's most valuable agricultural crop with a sales value of $266 million, surpassing the value of blueberries and potatoes according to Maine Revenue Services.
-Recreational cannabis sales totaled $158.9 million in 2022.

 Maine was a center of grain production in the 1800s, until grain production moved westward.
 However, in the early 2000s the local food movement spurred renewed interested in locally grown grains.
 In 2007, the Kneading Conference was founded.
 In, 2012, the Skowhegan grist mill Maine Grains opened.
 The revival of grain farming and milling in Maine has led to the creation of other businesses, including bakeries and malthouses.
-In 2020, the first Maine farmers grew hemp for its grain crop.

-Dairy products and chicken's eggs are other major industries.
-Maine has a smaller number of commodity farms and confined animal feeding operations.
-Apples, maple syrup and sweet corn are other major agricultural crops.

 Maine has many vegetable farms and other small, diversified farms.
 In the 1960s and 1970s, the book "Living the Good Life" by Helen Nearing and Scott Nearing caused many young people to move to Maine and engage in small-scale farming and homesteading.
 These back-to-the-land migrants increased the population of some counties.

-Maine is home to the Maine Organic Farmers and Gardeners Association and had 535 certified organic farms in 2019.
+Festivals

+Maine has multiple fairs and festivals that are held annually.
+These events include La Kermesse, a celebration of the state's French and French Canadian heritage, the Acadia Night Sky Festival, a festival of the starlit sky, the Great Falls Balloon Festival, a festival of hot air balloons, the Christmas Prelude festival in Kennebunkport, and a number of Portland Food Festivals.
+Maine is home to 25 agricultural fairs that include the Fryeburg Fair, the Cumberland Fair, the Union Fair, and the Common Ground Country Fair.
+There are a number of Old Home Days festivals, including the Yarmouth Clam Festival.